Training

 Complementary training and career advancement

-In collaboration with the IRTG of the TRR 146, we will offer a range of lectures and workshops on transferable skills.
+In collaboration with the IRTGs of the TRR 146, SFB 1551 and SFB 1552 we offer a range of lectures and workshops on transferable skills.
 All PhD students can take part in courses offered by JGU’s General Postgraduate Programme.
 The Ada Lovelace mentoring program offers further opportunities for female PhD students and postdocs.

 You can read more information about this program and the Doctoral Agreement here.